soajulio/HandsTracking/README.md

 # HandsTracking

-# Projet 1 : Suivi du volume avec les gestes des doigts (PYCaw + MediaPipe)
+# Project 1: Volume tracking with finger gestures (PYCaw + MediaPipe)

 ## Description
-Ce projet utilise **PYCaw** pour contrôler le volume du système en fonction de la distance entre les doigts d'une main détectée via **MediaPipe**.
-Plus les doigts sont écartés, plus le volume augmente.
-L'application permet un contrôle intuitif du volume en utilisant la caméra de l'ordinateur et des gestes de la main.
+This project uses **PYCaw** to control the system volume based on the distance between the fingers of a hand detected via **MediaPipe**.
+The more fingers are spread apart, the more volume increases.
+The app allows intuitive volume control using the computer’s camera and hand gestures.

-## Fonctionnalités
+## Features
-- Suivi en temps réel des mouvements des doigts via la caméra.
+- Real-time tracking of finger movements via the camera.
-- Contrôle du volume du système en fonction de l'écartement des doigts.
+- Control the volume of the system according to the spacing of the fingers.
-- Affichage du volume actuel en pourcentage.
+- Display the current volume in percentage.

-## Prérequis
+## Prerequisites
 - **Python 3.x**
-- **Bibliothèques :**
+- **Libraries:**
-  - `opencv-python` (pour la gestion de la caméra et du traitement d'image)
+  - `opencv-python` (for camera and image processing management)
-  - `mediapipe` (pour la détection des mains et des gestes)
+  - `mediapipe` (for hand and gesture detection)
-  - `pycaw` (pour contrôler le volume du système Windows)
+  - `pycaw`(to control the volume of the Windows system)

 ## Installation
-1. Clone le projet sur ton ordinateur.
+1. Clone the project on your computer.
-2. Assures-toi d'avoir les librairies python nécessaires
+2. Make sure you have the necessary python libraries
-3. Exécute le fichier "Projet1.py" : python Projet1.py
+3. Runs the file "Projet1.py": python Projet1.py

-## Explication du code
+## Explanation of the code
-1. Détection des mains : Utilisation de MediaPipe pour détecter les positions des doigts dans l'image de la caméra.
+1. Hand detection: Use MediaPipe to detect finger positions in the camera image.
-2. Calcul de l'écartement des doigts : L'écartement entre les doigts est calculé, et cette information est utilisée pour ajuster le volume du système via PYCaw.
+2. Finger spacing calculation: The finger spacing is calculated, and this information is used to adjust the system volume via PYCaw.
-3. Affichage du volume : Le volume actuel est affiché en pourcentage et est ajusté dynamiquement lorsque l'écartement des doigts change.
+3. Volume display: The current volume is displayed as a percentage and is adjusted dynamically when the finger spacing changes.

-# Projet 2
+# Project 2

 ## Description
-Ce projet utilise **MediaPipe** pour détecter les doigts levés en temps réel via la caméra et afficher une image correspondante au nombre de doigts levés.
-Chaque image représente un nombre spécifique de doigts levés (0 à 5 doigts).
+This project uses **MediaPipe** to detect raised fingers in real time via the camera and display an image corresponding to the number of raised fingers.
+Each image represents a specific number of fingers raised (0 to 5 fingers).

-## Fonctionnalités
+## Features
-- Détection des mains via la caméra en temps réel.
+- Hand detection via the camera in real time.
-- Comptage des doigts levés.
+- Counting fingers up.
-- Affichage d'une image associée au nombre de doigts levés, avec une position fixée dans la fenêtre de la caméra.
+- Display an image associated with the number of fingers raised, with a fixed position in the camera window.
-- Support d'une interface visuelle avec OpenCV.
+- Support for a visual interface with OpenCV.

-## Prérequis
+## Prerequisites
 - **Python 3.x**
-- **Bibliothèques :**
+- **Libraries:**
-    - `opencv-python` (pour la gestion de la caméra et du traitement d'image)
+    - `opencv-python` (for camera and image processing management)
-    - `mediapipe` (pour la détection des mains et des gestes)
+    - `mediapipe` (for hand and gesture detection)

 ## Installation
-1. Clone le projet sur ton ordinateur.
+1. Clone the project on your computer.
-2. Assures-toi d'avoir les librairies python nécessaires
+2. Make sure you have the necessary python libraries
-3. Exécute le fichier "Projet2.py" : python Projet2.py
+3. Runs the "Projet2.py" file: python Projet2.py

-## Explication du code
+## Explanation of the code
-1. Détection des mains : Le code utilise MediaPipe pour détecter la main et les repères de la main en temps réel via la caméra.
+1. Hand detection: The code uses MediaPipe to detect the hand and hand markers in real time via the camera.
-2. Comptage des doigts levés : Chaque doigt est comparé pour déterminer s'il est levé ou non en fonction de sa position.
+2. Counting raised fingers: Each finger is compared to determine whether or not it is raised based on its position.
-3. Affichage des images : Selon le nombre de doigts levés, une image associée (par exemple, ZeroFinger.png, OneFingers.png, etc.) est affichée sur l'écran dans la fenêtre vidéo.
-Cette image est redimensionnée et placée dans un coin de l'écran.
+3. Image display: Based on the number of fingers raised, an associated image (for example, ZeroFinger.png, OneFingers.png, etc) is displayed on screen in the video window.
+This image is resized and placed in a corner of the screen.
-4. Effet miroir : La caméra est affichée avec un effet miroir pour une interaction plus intuitive.
+4. Mirror effect: The camera is displayed with a mirror effect for more intuitive interaction.